edgedb/easy-edgedb/README.md

 }
 ```

 Also note that `oh_and_by_the_way` is of type `str` even though we didn't have to tell it.
-The introduction mentions that EdgeDB is strongly typed: everything needs a type and it will not try to mix them together.
-On the other hand, it can use "type inference" to guess the type like here where it knows that we are creating a `str`.
+EdgeDB is strongly typed: everything needs a type and it will not try to mix them together.
+So if you write `SELECT 'Jonathan Harker' + 8;` it will simply refuse with an error: `QueryError: operator '+' cannot be applied to operands of type 'std::str' and 'std::int64'`.

+On the other hand, it can use "type inference" to guess the type, and that is what it does here: it knows that we are creating a `str`.
 We will look at changing types and working with different types soon.

 ## Links